Sissinghurst: History

 Sissinghurst's history is similar to that of nearby Cranbrook.
 Iron Age working tools have been found and the village was for centuries a meeting and resting place for people travelling towards the south coast.

 Sissinghurst Castle Garden

 Sissinghurst's garden was created in the 1930s by Vita Sackville-West, poet and gardening writer, and her husband Harold Nicolson, author and diplomat.
 Sackville-West was a writer on the fringes of the Bloomsbury group who found her greatest popularity in the weekly columns she contributed as gardening correspondent of The Observer, which incidentally – for she never touted it – made her own garden famous.
 The garden itself is designed as a series of "rooms", each with a different character of colour and/or theme, divided by high clipped hedges and pink brick walls.

 Trinity Church

-Sissinghurst's religious activities are served by the Church of England.
-The church is titled 'Trinity Church' and was built in 1838.
+The Church of England 'Trinity Church' and was built in 1838.
 It is currently managed by Rev. Pete Deaves who is also Rector of Frittenden.